-When people sign up for your event by adding their own name on the list, it automatically appears also for everybody else concurrently viewing the list.
 Since the list is persistent, all names are also retained from one day to the next.
-Later the same day, someone may arrive to find that there are no free slots on the list and the event is already fully booked.
+Later the same week, someone may arrive to find that there are no free slots on the list and the audition is already fully booked.

 This is a fun, new way of handling everyday online forms that don’t require any processing.
 Let the family share a grocery shopping list, have people see and book your free calendar slots if you’re a barber, or collect wishes for popular songs at a radio station.
 What more can we do to make this feature even more useful to you?
 Don’t hesitate to contact us and tell us what you need.